flatironinstitute/nemos/docs/developers_notes/basis_module.md

 ## Developer Guidelines

-Developers are welcome focus on either develop non-abstract classes for new basis function types as we as add additional checks at evaluation, as well as improve the documentation and readability of the code.
+Developers are welcome focus on either develop concrete classes for new basis function types as we as add additional checks at evaluation, as well as improve the documentation and readability of the code.
 What we won't advise is to alter the abstract-classes structure, which may affect the overall module and how each of the objects interacts with each other.